Yūmi Nagashima

-Life and career
+Early life

-Nagashima was born on November 23, 1991, in Hyogo Prefecture, Japan.
-Her father is Akihiro Nagashima, a former Japan national team soccer player and sports presenter.
-Her mother gave her the name "Yūmi" because she was a big fan of the singer, Yumi Matsutoya (called Yūmin among her fans).
+Nagashima was born on November 23, 1991, in Kobe, Hyogo Prefecture.
+Her father is Akihiro Nagashima, a former soccer player for the Japan national team and sports commentator.
 She has a younger brother.

+Her mother gave her the name "Yūmi" because she was a big fan of singer Yumi Matsutoya (called Yūmin among her fans).

 On January 17, 1995, the Great Hanshin earthquake that occurred when she was three years old, completely destroyed her paternal grandparents' house.
 The announcer Chisa Takeda was her junior in elementary school.

-She graduated from Kwansei Gakuin University after studying in the Faculty of Sociology.
-She belonged to the cheerleading club while in high school.
+When she was at Keimei Gakuin High School, she belonged to the cheerleading club.
+She entered Kwansei Gakuin University in 2010, studying in the Faculty of Sociology.
 On August 9, 2010, she was elected the first Kobe Wedding Queen.
 She also won the Grand Prix of Miss Campus of Kwansei Gakuin in 2011.

+Career

+In 2010, Nagashima was appointed as Kobe City Tourism Goodwill Ambassador.

-From 2012 to 2013, she was a news reporter for Ohayo Asahi Doyobi desu (Good morning Asahi, it is Saturday) on Asahi Broadcasting while she was a university student.
+From October 2012 to March 2013, she was a news reporter for Ohayo Asahi desu Saturday edition on Asahi Broadcasting while she was a university student.

-After the announcer examination, she was appointed to TV Asahi and Fuji TV, and joined Fuji TV in April 2014.
-The announcer Masato Omura joined the company at the same time.
-In April 2016, she became the seventh female main presenter of Mezamashi TV.

-On March 3, 2021, she married a man one year older than her, who worked for the Fuji Television Network Information Production Bureau.
-She announced her marriage live on Mezamashi TV the next day.
+Nagashima joined Fuji TV in April 2014.
+Her first program there was the late night program Yumipan, the 9th version of the Fuji TV "Pan" series.
+It lasted one year.

-On March 29, 2021, she was appointed as the main presenter of Mezamashi 8 with Shōsuke Tanihara.
-She left Mezamashi TV, where she had been the female main presenter for five years from 2016.

-On March 31, 2023, she left Mezamashi 8, effectively ending her role as morning female main presenter after eight years.
-After she left, she opened her YouTube account, with some videos where her father appeared.
+She became the seventh female main presenter of Mezamashi TV in April 2016.
+On March 29, 2021, she was appointed main presenter of Mezamashi 8, with Shōsuke Tanihara.
+She left Mezamashi TV, where she had been the female main presenter for five years, since 2016.
+On March 31, 2023, she left Mezamashi 8, effectively ending her role as morning female main presenter after eight years.After she left, she opened her YouTube account, with some videos where her father appeared.

 On March 31, 2025, she left Fuji TV as announcer alongside her senior, Keiko Tsubakihara.
 After retiring, she plans to work in a sports-related job or in a job promoting fruit.

+On March 4, 2026, it was announced that Nagashima, together with Shunsuke Kazama, was appointed as presenter for the JR East's Train Channel's Train TV's new program Urban Information Navigator GoodMove! (都市型情報ナビゲーター GOODMOVE!, Toshigata jōhō nabigētā GOODMOVE).
+The program's contents include from useful information for daily life to current trends and popular places to visit, all information tailored to consumers' daily commutes.

 Personal life

 Nagashima revealed on March 3, 2021, that she had been married a year before with a director Taku Nishiya.
 On July 20, 2023, she announced the pregnancy of her first child.
+She announced her marriage live on Mezamashi TV the next day.
 On January 12, 2024 she announced on her Instagram that she had given birth and it was reported on Mezamashi 8 that her child was a girl.